sam-uel-ayo/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Singly linked lists in C
+Singly linked lists in C.